oosidat/Interview-Problems/README.md

 - Find first non-repeating character in a string
 - Is an Input Number a Power of N?
 - Matrix Rotation
+- Maximum Product of M adjacent elements in NxN Matrix